-A. Drawings and general provisions of the Agreement, including General Conditions, and Division 01 of the Project Manual, apply to work of this Section.
+A. Drawings and general provisions of the Agreement, including General Conditions and Division 01 of the Project Manual, apply to work of this Section.

 - A. This Section includes but not limited to the following: - 1.
-Sound attenuating fire batt insulation. - B. Related Sections: The following Sections contain requirements that relate to this Section: - 1.
-Section 054000 Cold Formed Metal Framing for thermal insulation installed as part of metal-framed wall assemblies. - Section 072113 Board Insulation - 3.
-Section 078400 Firestopping for semi-refractory fiber insulation. - 4.
-Section 079200 Sealants - 5.
-Section 092116 Gypsum Board Assemblies for sound attenuation insulation installed as part of metal-framed wall and partition assemblies. - 6.
-Division 22 Plumbing for pipe insulation. - 7.
+Building insulation in batt or blanket form. - 2.
+Sound attenuating fire batt insulation. - 3.
+Sill sealer - B. Related Sections: The following Sections contain requirements that relate to this Section: - 1.
+Section 054000 Cold Formed Metal Framing. - 2.
+Section 072113 Board Insulation - 3.
+Section 075323 Fully Adhered EPDM Roofing System for roof insulation specified as part of the roofing construction. - 4.
+Section 078400 Firestopping for semi-refractory fiber insulation. - 5.
+Section 079200 Sealants - 6.
+Section 092116 Gypsum Board Assemblies. - 7.
+Division 22 Plumbing for pipe insulation. - 8.
 Division 23 HVAC for duct, pipe, and equipment insulation.